Jingzhou Hubei, China Travel Guide

 Dress discreetly and speak softly in religious venues.

-Engaging with locals with politeness and an open mind can enrich your journey.
+Engaging with locals with politeness and a willingness to learn can enrich your journey.

 Watch local interactions to grasp social cues and norms.